Home Inspection for Sellers: What You Need to Know

 How a home inspection works

-Nearly all of today’s home purchase contracts include a home inspection contingency clause, which is a provision allowing the buyer to hire a professional home inspector to thoroughly evaluate of the house and determine if there are any issues with its structure or systems.
+Nearly all of the today’s home purchase contracts include a home inspection contingency clause, which is a provision allowing the buyer to hire a professional home inspector to thoroughly evaluate of the house and determine if there are any issues with its structure or systems.
 Once a purchase contract has been signed, the buyer can book a professional inspector of their choosing, whom they may or may not accompany during the two- to three-hour inspection.
 Once the home inspection is complete, the inspector creates a report for the home buyer detailing all that was found.
 This report will note problems requiring immediate attention and conditions that could lead to more serious issues over time.

 Consider a Pre-Inspection

 Depending on the age and condition of your home, you may want to schedule an inspection before you put your home on the market.
 If your home is relatively new and you’re not aware of any problems, you can probably skip this step; but if you have any concerns about your property, it could be worthwhile to spend $400 or so to hire your own inspector.
 Once the inspection is done, you’ll have the peace of mind that comes with knowing about potential problems and having the opportunity to address them on your own time, rather than under pressure from a buyer who wants work completed before the settlement date.

 You can and should disclose to buyers any problems your home inspector finds and what you’ve done about them – whether you’ve made a repair, replaced an appliance or planned to offer a credit to the buyers so they can fix it their way.

 Regardless of whether you’ve had an inspection, your buyers are likely to hire their own home inspector.
 You can be helpful to that inspector in several ways, which is likely to make the inspector feel a little more favorable towards you and your home.
 That’s not to say that the inspector would overlook a serious problem, but perhaps he would lighten up a bit on some minor issues.
 Try these methods of buttering up an inspector: